Davospike/Homebrew-Database/README.md

 $ java DBClient
 ```
-Once the client is running you can enter SQL queries on the command line.
-Example queries include:
+Once initialised, SQL queries can be entered on the command line, e.g. :
 ```
 CREATE DATABASE coursework;